- Garden / Landscaping / Patio — 229

 8 Steps to Making Your Home Energy-Efficient

 An eco-friendly home can be any shade of green, from the palest mint to the most in-depth forests.
 Through adopting some ecologically-friendly products and energy-saving techniques, you can finally manage to lower your energy bills and improve the indoor air quality of your castle.

-An energy efficient home helps you conserve energy, reduce unnecessary energy consumption, greenhouse gas emissions and lowers the need for non-renewable resources; they offer you significant saving systems over the conventional homes.
+An energy-efficient home helps you conserve energy, reduce unnecessary energy consumption, greenhouse gas emissions, and lowers the need for non-renewable resources; they offer you significant saving systems over conventional homes.
 They also allow you to enjoy the cost savings throughout the year and help you get a few tax breaks while you are at it.
 Here are some steps you need to take in making your home energy-efficient.

 1. Make use of Energy-Efficient Appliances, particularly those with the HE logo.

-Energy star certified devices use low power, and while they may cost you a bit extra, they are an excellent investment for you.
-An energy star rated appliances that focuses on healthy living, for instance an ionic air purifier will consume 30% less energy than a regular purifier which adds up to a decent saving over time.
+Energy-star certified devices use low power, and while they may cost you a bit extra, they are an excellent investment for you.
+An energy star rated appliances that focus on healthy living, for instance, an ionic air purifier will consume 30% less energy than a regular purifier which adds up to a decent saving over time.